jarelleboac/survey-engine/README.md

 `cd server`

-- Transpile the values in common
-`npm run transpile-common`
+- Get the latest schema into local (needed for production) `npm run schema`

 - Transpile the values in server
 `npm run transpile`

 - Start the server
 `npm run watch:dev`

+- Deploy to Heroku with monorepo support
+`npm run heroku`

 ## Credits
 The basic frame for the project and hooking up the Express server was inspired by https://github.com/CodingGarden/travel-log.